iggredible/Learn-Vim/ch01_starting_vim.md

 :q!
 ```

-There are other ways to exit Vim, but these are the ones you will use daily.
+There are other ways to exit Vim, but these are the ones you will use on a daily basis.

 ## Help